 Yes, everyone needs health insurance.
 Unfortunate accidents and illnesses happen every day, even if you’re young and healthy.
 Without health insurance, you may have to pay a penalty – and you’re responsible for 100% of your medical bills if you get sick or injured.
 When simple stitches can cost more than $2,000 or a day in the hospital can cost more than $4,000, you’ll be glad you chose to get covered.
 Plus, your Marketplace plan will cover free preventive services, which can help keep you healthy in the first place.

-We recognize it’s important to find a plan that fits your needs and your budget.
-You might think that you can’t afford health insurance but over 8 out of 10 people who enroll qualify for financial help, and most people find plans available for $75 or less per month.
+We know it’s important to find a plan that fits your needs and your budget.
+You might think that you can’t afford health insurance but most people qualify for financial help to make coverage more affordable!
 Learn whether you might qualify for financial help using this quick calculator.

 Every plan sold in the Marketplace must provide a link to its directory of health providers.
 If you already have an LGBTQ-friendly provider that you know and trust, you can use this directory to find out if your provider is included before you sign up for coverage.

-To find an LGBTQ-friendly provider, you can check this list of providers provided by the Gay and Lesbian Medical Association (GLMA).
+To find an LGBTQ-friendly provider, you can check this list of providers provided by the GLMA: Health Professionals Advancing LGBT Equality (GLMA).
 A search for “Community Partners” on the GLMA list will also identify LGBT community health centers across the country.
 (GLMA does not screen each provider and therefore cannot make any guarantees about their services, but all providers on the list have affirmed their commitment to LGBT health as a condition of being listed in the directory.)
 You can also check out RAD Remedy, a directory to help connect transgender, gender nonconforming, intersex, and queer people to accurate, safe, respectful, and comprehensive care.

 We also recommend that you contact your local Ryan White program to see if you qualify for additional financial help or benefits.
 Depending on your state, the Ryan White program may help lower your monthly premiums or your out-of-pocket costs for prescription drugs.
 Contact your local Ryan White program to learn more about your options and the benefits you might qualify for.